 The city features a wide range of architectural styles.
 Many early Victorian styled historical buildings remain, nestled among modern, 21st century designs.
 These historical buildings are classified and heritage building which means they are safeguarded from demolition and redevelopment.

 Much of the high-rise building found in Auckland are located, unsurprisingly, in the central business district which is beautifully positioned near the water.
 With sweeping views of the Hauraki Gulf, these impressive buildings are home to both international business and residential apartments.
 Most large international organisations will have a dedicated Auckland office.
 While they might not be on quite the same level as Dubai, New York or other major cities, Auckland is steadfast becoming an attractive prospect for commercial real estate development.

-The infographic, brought to us by NZ commercial property fund, Provincia lists the top 5 tallest building found in Auckland (and New Zealand).
 There are currently several high-rise building under construction in the city which, when, when completed will claim some of the top positions on this list.
 Most notably, the Seascape building, set for a 2022 completion will be 52 stories and will be the tallest residential building in New Zealand.

 Read Next: What is The Tallest Building in NYC